 If you are a senior female who has gone through menopause, there is likely no reason to lower estrogen levels any further.
 Estrogen is affected by our genetics but our lifestyles as well.
 The things we can affect are diet and exercise.

 Losing body fat lowers our estrogen levels, especially in men because body fat converts testosterone into estrogen through an enzyme called aromatase.
 So losing body fat will have double benefits for flabby arms.

-Our diet affect the functioning of our gut microbes and our liver, which both are in part responsible for removing and estrogen from our bodies.
+Our diet affects the functioning of our gut microbes and our liver, which both are in part responsible for removing estrogen from our bodies.
+I talked more about this in the article Best Probiotics For Women Over 70.

-Fortunately a diet consisting of real, nutritionally dense food, that is aimed to losing body fat will also aid in healing your liver function and your gut microbes.
+Fortunately, a diet consisting of whole, nutritionally dense food, that is aimed to losing body fat will also aid in healing your liver function and your gut microbes.

 So losing weight with a healthy diet causes a triple benefit for flabby arms!

 Now that we know how to lose fat it’s time to look at building some muscle mass to fill out the sagging skin.
-Building muscle mass requires two important things to happen effectively.
+Building muscle mass requires two important things.

-Firstly, you need to do strength or resistance training to cause stress to the muscles that gives them the need to adapt.
+Firstly, you need to do strength or resistance training to cause stress to the muscles.
+It gives them the need to adapt.
 When you stress your muscles with strength training they essentially get slightly injured.
-When they recover from this injury they with time they become stronger.
+When they recover from this injury they become stronger.

-When you do this cycle over and over again, adding just a bit more stress (in the form of weight or reps) to each cycle, your muscles will become much stronger.
+You do this cycle over and over again.
+Adding just a bit more stress (in the form of weight or reps) to each cycle.
+And eventually, your muscles will become much stronger.
 They will also increase in size and it’s this size that we want to fill our upper arms.

-Muscles mass is very good for your health and you need to build a very large amount of it for it to even be noticeable to anyone else but your self.
-The greatest benefit is the vastly increase in strength.
+Muscle mass is very beneficial for your health.
+You need to build a very large amount of it for it to even be noticeable to anyone else but yourself.
+The greatest benefit is the vast increase in strength and performance.